 V.2 Storage, Handling and Transportation

 Handling and transportation of piping materials shall be done with utmost care to avoid any damage.
 The quality level of the materials should be maintained from delivery to the finished project.
 Damages of the surfaces (scratches, marks, etc.) have to be avoided.
 The storage has to be free from waste such as stones, screws, nails, etc.

-- Pipes and fittings shall be protected at storage against humidity and UV (Ultraviolent) radiations (especially polypropylene)
+- HDPE (High Density Polyethylene) pipes and accessories shall be protected at storage against humidity and UV (Ultraviolent) radiations (especially polypropylene)

-- Pipes >630mm, a maximum of two rows may be stored on top of one another.
+- HDPE Pipes >630mm, a maximum of two rows may be stored on top of one another.

-- Pipes >1000mm shall be stored loosely and preferably in a vertical position.
+- HDPE Pipes >1000mm shall be stored loosely and preferably in a vertical position.

-The HDPE pipes and fittings must be securely tied to both sides and end with belts or ropes.
+The HDPE (High Density Polyethylene) pipes fittings must be securely tied to both sides and end with belts or ropes.
 While traveling the HDPE pipes should not vibrate and or slide on the trailer bed causing damages to the external surfaces.

 All spooled parts shall be lifted and transported in a similar manner.
 Special care shall be taken to avoid any significant deformation or stress during lifting or transportation.

 The target of the unloading operation shall be the minimum lifting and moving activities for the material.
 In this way, the damage of the parts/material will be reduced practically to none.